The Spirit That Guides Us. Ep 1,

 permission of the author.

-“Mr. Luther;” came the voice from outside the gated entrance to our home.
-The voice’s sharp tone coupled with the unfamiliarity of its owner, disturbing the peaceful slumber of our dogs, gave cause for them to bark.
-Again the voice called, “Mr. Luther,” but the dogs’ chorus of barking only made more difficulty the identification of the person to whom the voice belonged.
-I had been playing on the inside of the fenced yard.
-“Mr. Luther!” for the third time the voice called out, the visitor having now moved closer, bringing their midsection to rest on the outside frame of our gate.
+for the third time, the voice called out, the visitor having now moved closer, bringing their midsection to rest on the outside frame of our gate.
 The dogs also moved closer.
-However the dogs remained on the inside frame of the gate that secured as well as separated their controlled anger from being any real treat to the visitor.
+However the dogs remained, on the inside frame of the gate, that secured as well as separated their controlled anger from being any real treat to the visitor.

-There are many signals sent within each style of a dog’s barking.
-Today our dogs’ barking was signaling all other dogs within shouting distance to join in the chorus of the warning bark.
-In an order to make their voice heard over the barking of the dogs, the visitor had now pressed themselves fully onto the outside frame of the gate.
-This last movement of the visitor made it easier for me to have seen their face.
-Our dogs’ barking while sending a strong deterrent to the potential intruder also served as a request for my Auntie Vie to bring herself from inside the house onto the front verandah.
+There are many signals, sent within each style of a dog’s barking.
+Today our dogs’ barking was signaling all other dogs within shouting distance, to join in the chorus of their warning bark.
+In an order to make their voice heard, over that of the barking, the visitor had now pressed themselves, fully onto the outside frame of the gate.
+This last movement, of the visitor, made it easier, for me to have seen their face.
+Our dogs’ barking, while sending a strong deterrent to the potential intruder, also served as a request, for my Auntie Vie, to bring herself from inside the house onto the front verandah.
 And so she did, then promptly instructed our dogs to be quiet.
 The sudden silence of our dogs slowly quieted the chorus of the neighboring dogs.
 Silence having returned to our yard, Auntie then focused her attention on the visitor at our gate.

 Recognizing the visitor, Auntie responded.
 “What is it Mrs. Delia?”
 My Auntie’s proper first name was Violet.
 It was a name reserved mostly for use by extended family or formal friendships.
 Our neighbors including my Papa, her husband, called her Miss Vie.
 The name “Auntie” was mostly reserved for my use.
 On occasion, very long standing friends and or older children of our extended family and children of close family friends would also be expected to call her Auntie, having to do so as a sign of respect.